SlawomirWisniewski73/Zettelkasten-Method/README.md

 - Intuitive design

 💜 **For ADHD Brains**
-- Designed by doctor with ADHD
+- Designed by a doctor with ADHD
 - Non-linear thinking = feature, not bug
 - See connections, not just lists